-Experience and future insight enable design for present.
+Experience and future insight enable design for the present.
 Designers need to consider influences of time not only during the full lifecycle but the past and future generations.
 This not only inspires designers, offers them rich information, and give them further insight, but also is requested by safety standards.
 Furthermore, looking into the design or operational experience from the past, documenting the past accidents or incidents, and thinking about probable future use, or future misuse, are parts of the standard safety practices.
 Meanwhile, looking into future changes in the environment and the history of product development enables developing products or system that better adapts to their environmental changes.
 It is widely accepted that recognition of future trend plays a role in success .

 Therefore, designers must have access to past systems and consider future developments.
-Learning from failures is only possible if there is access to earlier failures and a way for recommendation to future changes.
+Learning from failures is only possible if there is access to earlier failures and a way for recommendations to future changes.
 For designers, the time element is to be considered as well.
-To give more focus to this, these elements need to be discussed in time spans before, during and after the lifecycle (or in service).
+To give more focus to this, these elements need to be discussed in time spans before, during and after the lifecycle (or in-service).
 This suggests that the past information about the basic three elements for design and safety, which are system, environment, and people, should be easily available and accessible for designers.

 IV.
 Safe Design

-Design of products (machinery or systems) can be defined as creation for doing intended functions and operations (use).
-This is summarized in three pillars of structure, function and use in e.g. .
+The design of products (machinery or systems) can be defined as the creation for doing intended functions and operations (use).
+This is summarized in three pillars of structure, function, and use in e.g. .
 In the design process, however, there is often no explicit analysis of malfunction or misuse as discussed earlier in this paper.
-As remedy, risk assessment and risk reduction must be a part of the design process .
+As a remedy, risk assessment and risk reduction must be a part of the design process .
 In fact, if the risk is unknown, it is less likely to be managed in the proper way.
 If the risk is recognized, a designer can plan for removing the hazard.
 If not possible to remove the hazard, the designer can control and manage the risk by safeguarding or other complementary measures.
 Therefore, proper implementation of risk analysis in the design process alters is likely to improve safety.

 V. Safety Cube

 Safety Cube presents the principal elements for design and safety integrally.
 This cube can generate different views.
-Visualized through Fig.4, description of several views of the safety cube follows.
+Visualized through Fig.4, a description of several views of the safety cube follows.

 - The system view presents the system of interest (SoI), its environment (or super-system), and its components (or sub-systems).
 In principle, this covers the system, its subsystems, (user)interfaces and competing or cooperating systems.
 The interfaces among these components and their environment, failures in components or interfaces, and the chain of physical reactions are presented by this view.

 - The operation view presents the use of system structure or functions in practice.
-The Interaction of system with people (or other systems) is an important aspect for the system described here in terms of operation or use.
+The Interaction of the system with people (or other systems) is an important aspect of the system described here in terms of operation or use.
 This interaction is often present at all various levels of system, super-systems, and subsystems.
-Next to use, a critical view on foreseeable misuse is important.
+Next, to use, a critical view on foreseeable misuse is important.
 For example, scenarios for transportation, installation, operation, and recovery process might happen differently, and not exactly according to the user expectations.

 - Identification of a proper set of requirements and functions are among the critical performances for systems as well as safety engineers.
-States of the system and fault recognition modes are examples for this.
+States of the system and fault recognition modes are examples of this.
 Furthermore, expectations, recommendations, or requirements for future design gives a valuable set for future designs.
 These are presented through the functional view.

 - The time view presents changes across the time axis.
-While the SoI for the present time is the primary focus for designers, it is inevitable to explore the history of the system development (lessons learnt) and consider future developments.
+While the SoI for the present time is the primary focus for designers, it is inevitable to explore the history of the system development (lessons learned) and consider future developments.
 While normally the information about the past (ex-generation) should be available, the implicit or explicit information about the future trend is needed.
-Further explanations on these views are provided through an application example.
+Further explanations of these views are provided through an application example.

 VI.
 Example Application

-The second-three rows of this table focus on operation of the system, or its use and misuse.
+The second-three rows of this table focus on the operation of the system, or its use and misuse.
 The experience for e.g. transportation, installation or operation of the system or the future trends e.g. minimal maintenance operation help a more-robust design.